opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/README.md

 ## Does PostmanSG send messages to everyone who subscribes to the bot?

 You can control who you contact through your Telegram bot by uploading the mobile number of the recipients.
-Postman converts the phone number you uploaded to Telegram user IDs and sends your message to Telegram bot subscribers.
+PostmanSG converts the phone number you uploaded to Telegram user IDs and sends your message to Telegram bot subscribers.

 ## Create a Telegram Bot in Telegram